 One of the things many prospective buyers look for and homeowners want is a decent-sized car garage.
-Usually, not only for their cars but also as extra storage space for stuff they don’t want to get rid of.
-It’s also becoming a trend to get a double garage size as space for toys for the big boys, small machines and room for DIY projects.
+Usually, not only for their cars, but as extra storage space.
+It’s also becoming a trend to get a double garage size with extra space for toys for the big boys, small machines and room for DIY projects.

-Car and storage space are just some of the few factors to consider when figuring out what garage size to go for.
+Car and storage space are just some of the few factors to consider when figuring out what garage size you require.
 While it may sound easy, it actually causes overwhelming feelings for many when renovating homes or building a new one because of all the factors that need to be taken in and considered.

 Minimum Single and Double Garage Size

 As specified in the Australian Standards the minimum single and double garage sizes are as follows:

 - MINIMUM double garage size: 5.4m x 5.4m with a 4.8m door width size

 - MINIMUM single garage size: 3m x 5.4 with a 2.4m door width size

 |Triple+ Garage||(2.4 * No.car spaces) + 0.6m||5.4||Space width x number of spaces||2.3*|

 |Single Carport||2.4 + .3m for each enclosed side||5.4||2.4||2.3*|

 |Double Carport||4.8 + .3m for each enclosed side||5.4||4.8||2.3*|